The revolution will be sexy: on Fuck You Pay Me at Bunker Theatre

-I’ve been waiting to see Fuck You Pay Me forever.
+I feel like I’ve been waiting to see Fuck You Pay Me forever.
 The degree to which I’m absolutely buzzing to see this show is 100% enhanced by Naomi Kuyck Cohen’s glorious set design before me.
-It reminds me of a pencil case I had in year 4 remixed with gothic candles and that distinct blue glow of night clubs.
-It’s trippy and witchy, and by the end of the show I realise how precisely it correlates with Joana Nastari’s beguiling and important show about, for, and with sex workers.
+It reminds me of a pencil case I had in Year 4 remixed with gothic candles and that distinct blueish nightclub glow.
+It’s trippy and witchy and by the end of the show I realise how precisely it correlates with Joana Nastari’s beguiling and important show about, for, and with sex workers.

 Before we’re taken into the world of the play we’re treated to two short acts. the first of which is Electric Girl.
-She strips, unforgettably, to techno beats.
+She strips, unforgettably, to techno.
 I'm always fascinated by what dancers can do with their bodies —the satisfying clack of massive heels, the chiffon costume thrown off and the smile permanently on Electric Girl’s face make for an experience which is as joyful as it is sexy.
-From the off she has the whole audience grinning.
-Breathless awe ripples around the room as we vow in silence to be much sexier versions of ourselves – not least because it looks really, really fun.
+Breathless awe ripples around the room as we vow in silence to be much sexier versions of ourselves, not least because it looks really, really fun.

-With that, Nastari shape shifts into the young, trackies-and-trainer-clad B, whose story this really is.
+With that, Nastari shapeshifts into the young, trackies-and-trainer-clad B, whose story this really is.
 She lures us into this one particularly eventful night at work, taking us on a sprawling journey from the club to the recesses of her sleeping mind.
-Although the narrative gets a little vague at ties, it tallies with the bleary, semi-lucid way the world feels after four tequilas in a loud club.
+Although the narrative gets a little vague at times, it tallies with the bleary, semi-lucid way the world feels after four tequilas in a loud club.

 Head over to FYPM’s Brazilian Wax: We’re Going Home party at Bethnal Green Working Men’s Club on July 14th!